 Furthermore, as vitamin B6 lowers homocysteine levels, it protects the brain.
-High levels of homocysteine have been linked to decrease the risk of dementia, Alzheimer’s disease, and slowing cognitive decline.
+High levels of homocysteine have been linked to a decreased risk of dementia, Alzheimer’s disease, and cognitive decline.

 Moreover, vitamin B6 boosts the immune system and is necessary for hemoglobin formation.

 Additionally, according to epidemiological studies, high blood concentrations of vitamin B6 seem to lower the risk of all cancers.
 Especially, gastrointestinal cancers.
 It reduces oxidative stress and the spread of tumor cells.
 On the contrary, vitamin B6 deficiency may cause chronic inflammation.

 Also, high doses of vitamin B6 may improve the symptoms of mild pregnancy-related nausea and morning sickness.